maxwelldorliea/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### env ---  lists environment variables.

-#### printenv --- ists all local variables and environment variables, and functions.
+#### printenv | env --- ists all local variables and environment variables, and functions.